Code-Institute-Submissions/CobraKai/README.md

    * General bugs throughout my pages were layout issues on different devices and I fixed these by using margins and paddings which can be seen in my CSS.

-   * When viewing my website on my own mobile, layout on the index.html page did not look right, there was padding around the second P element.
+   * When viewing my website on my own mobile, layout on the index.html page did not look right, there was padding around the second paragraph tag.
 I took this out to make the page more consistent on small devices [here](assets/images/mobileviewmargin.png).

-   * Instructor paragraphs viewed on my mobile looked too big, i changed the font size and it worked much better from 20px to 13px [here](assets/images/fontsizemobile.png).
+   * Instructor paragraphs viewed on my mobile looked too big, I changed the font size and it worked much better from 20px to 13px [here](assets/images/fontsizemobile.png).

 # Testing